Cathedral of St John the Evangelist, Portsmouth: Architecture

 The cathedral was designed in Gothic Revival style by John Crawley in 1877–1881.
 Crawley died just as building started and his partner Joseph Hansom took over the project and modified the design, working on it until 1896.
 The church is built of Fareham Red Brick with Portland stone dressings.
 In 1900, John Cahill succeeded Vertue as Bishop of Portsmouth.
 Cahill completed the cathedral by adding the west front; the bell towers, designed by Canon Alexander Scoles, were added in 1906.
-The last new addition to be built was St Patrick's Chapel in 1924 by the Irishman Bishop Timothy Cotter.
+The last new addition to be built was St Patrick's Chapel in 1924 by the Irish-born Bishop Timothy Cotter.
+The cathedral lacks a spire due to unsuitable ground conditions.

 A memorial chapel dedicated to Our Lady Immaculate and St Edmund of Abingdon, patrons of the Diocese of Portsmouth, was created at the east end of the north aisle in memory of Bishop Vertue.
-A bronze statue of St John the Evangelist, by sculptor Philip Jackson, stands eight feet tall outside the cathedral.
+A bronze statue of St John the Evangelist by sculptor Philip Jackson was unveiled in 2010 and stands eight feet tall outside the cathedral.

-The Bishop's House next door to the cathedral was destroyed on 10th January 1941 by a high explosive bomb, while the main structure of the cathedral itself was mostly unharmed all the stained glass, except for the rose window in the south transept were damaged or destroyed.
-The Bishop's House was rebuilt, although Archbishop John Henry King never moved in to it.
-The war damage to the cathedral itself was gradually repaired in the years following the war, with work being finally completed in the early 1960s.

 In 1970 a major reordering took place at the instigation of Bishop Derek Worlock, in keeping with his interpretation of The Second Vatican Council.
 The elaborate baldacchino surmounting the high altar was destroyed and the paintings on the Sanctuary and side chapel walls by Nathaniel Westlake were mostly painted over.
 A new altar and font were installed and the whole sanctuary was modernised to the designs of the architect Austin Winkley.

 Many of the changes made were short-lived and were reversed in a reordering in 1982 on the orders of Bishop Anthony Emery and another in 2001 under Bishop Crispian Hollis.
+The 2001 changes included replacing the 1970s font with one of a more traditional design.